Pat White (American football): 2005

-White passed up a career in affiliated baseball and a six-figure salary with the Anaheim Angels to play college football.
+White passed up a career in affiliated baseball and a six-figure contract with the Anaheim Angels to play college football.
 He began the season as a co-starter along with Adam Bednarik.
 He started his season out against Syracuse, with 63 yards passing and 20 yards rushing.
 In the 35–7 victory over Wofford, White passed for 82 yards on six passes out of 10, and rushed for 107 yards and a score.
 In the 31–19 victory over Maryland, White rushed for 62 yards on nine carries.
 In the 20–15 victory over ECU, White scored his first ever passing touchdown of his collegiate career and added 64 yards passing.
 In the 34–17 loss to Virginia Tech, White came into the game in the second half.
 He totaled 9 passes out of 11 attempts for 85 yards for two touchdowns and 44 yards on the ground.

 White's shared time with Bednarik continued until the seventh game of the season against Louisville.
 With WVU down 24–7, White came in to replace an injured Bednarik and led the Mountaineers to a 46–44, triple overtime victory.
 He teamed-up with freshman running back Steve Slaton to lead the Mountaineers with his 118 total yards on the game, while Slaton scored a Big East record 6 touchdowns.
 The game marked the first major game in the duo's memorable career together.
 The next game, the 45–13 victory over Connecticut, White totaled 106 passing yards and a touchdown, along with 63 rushing yards and two touchdowns for a total of 169 yards and three scores.
 In the 38–0 victory over Cincinnati, White passed for 100 yards and a score and rushed for 111 yards on only eight carries for 211 total yards.
 It marked the first 200-yard game of his career.
 One of White's best games in the tenure before the bowl game was against Pittsburgh in the Backyard Brawl rivalry game.
 He threw for 41 yards and a touchdown, and ran for 220 yards and 2 touchdowns in the 45–13 win.
 It was only White's second career 200-yard game and it had come consecutively to his previous 200-yard game against Cincinnati.
 Against USF, White led the Mountaineers to their first undefeated Big East season since 1993 with a 177-yard, two touchdown rushing performance.
 He had the longest rush of his career to date, a 76-yard run, and also totaled 89 yards and score through the air for his third consecutive 200-yard game of his freshman season.